ellisgl/GeekLab-Conf/README.md

 $configuration = new GLConf(
     new JSONConfDriver(
         $configurationDirectory . 'system.json',  // Path and file name of main (top level) configuration.
-        $configurationDirectory                   // Path to the other configuation files.
+        $configurationDirectory                   // Path to the other configuration files.
     )
 );